RMorrisby/software_dev_maxims/README.md

 Don't think "someone else will do it" until you've heard them say it.

+If someone says they'll do something, hold them to it.

 Cargo cults were bad; software development cargo cults are just as bad.
 If you don't understand why something has to be done a certain way, ask your leaders.

+If you don't know why you're doing something a certain way, why are you doing it?

 ### Signs of poor team health

-Your Bus Factor is < 1 (your project is living on borrowed time)
+Your [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor) is < 1 (your project is living on borrowed time)

-Your Bus Factor is < 2 (your project is like an aeroplane with one engine)
+Your [Bus Factor](https://en.wikipedia.org/wiki/Bus_factor) is < 2 (your project is like an aeroplane with one engine)

 Any of your leaders say "we don't need to do Retrospectives".